Global Precision-Based OverridesLast Updated: 03/08/18

-To create a new override, select the source link of a value you wish to adjust.
-Then open up the Link Properties panel to access the override controls (File > Properties > Link Properties).
+To create a new override, go to the workbook and select the source link of the value you want to adjust.

-To get started, go to the Overrides tab in the Link Properties panel and click the green plus button.
+In the Link Properties panel, select the Overrides tab and click the green plus button.

-Once you click the green checkmark, the value will appear in the grid below.
-These are all the overrides that you have assigned to this source cell.
+Click the green checkmark to set the value.
+All overrides you set for this value appear in the Overrides table.
 A source cell can have multiple adjustments for the different precisions linked throughout your document(s).